Egroses/NinjaNindo/README.md

   - Shuriken has spin mechanic owing to use by quadratic bezier curves formula.

-  Dotween, Quadratic Bezier Curves Formula and Visual Effects are used.
+  Dotween, Quadratic Bezier Curves Formula, Visual Effects and Scriptable Objects are used.

  You can see images from game.